NVIDIA/gbm-bench/README.md

 $ wget http://kt.ijs.si/elena_ikonomovska/datasets/airline/airline_14col.data.bz2
 ```

+## Airline (Extended)
+Extended version of airline dataset with a total of 165543376 rows.
+TBD - More info on downloading this dataset!

 ## Allstate
 This is the dataset in the Kaggle-AllState claim prediction challenge.
 Link for
 the dataset is here: https://www.kaggle.com/c/ClaimPredictionChallenge/data